benhoyt/benhoyt.github.com/writings/goawk.md

 User-defined calls use `callUser`, which evaluates the function's arguments and pushes them onto the locals stack.
 This is somewhat more complicated than you'd think for two reasons: first, you can pass arrays as arguments (by reference), and second, you can call a function with fewer arguments than it has parameters.

 It also checks the call depth (currently maximum 1000), to avoid a panic in case of unbounded recursion.

+In GoAWK v1.1.0, I added support for calling native Go functions via the `Funcs` field in the parser and interpreter config structs.
+If you're using GoAWK in your Go programs you can make use of Go-defined functions to do fancy things like make an HTTP request.
+This is done via [`callNative`](https://github.com/benhoyt/goawk/blob/f60c278feda7f503814ca96ce10ffaf25996b44d/interp/functions.go#L310), which uses the Go `reflect` package to convert the arguments and return value (only scalar types are supported).

 *Values* are implemented in [value.go](https://github.com/benhoyt/goawk/blob/master/interp/value.go).
 GoAWK values are strings or numbers (or "numeric strings") and use the `value` struct, which is passed by value, and is defined as follows: